 In this crochet tutorial, you will learn the following:

-- how to attach the yarn to the hook and make a slip knot
+- How to attach the yarn to the hook and make a slip knot

-- how to make the first chain
+- How to make the first chain

-- how to make the first stitch – single crochet
+- How to make the first stitch – single crochet

-You can watch the video below or scroll down to see the step-by-step photo guide.
+Watch the video below or scroll down to see the step-by-step photo guide.

 How to Crochet Step by Step – Video Tutorial for Absolute Beginners

-As with everything, the more you practise the better you’ll get at it.
+As with everything, the more you practise crochet, the better you’ll get at it.
 Don’t expect your very first stitches to look perfect.
 Nobody ever made their very first crochet stitches perfectly.

 The only rule here is to enjoy the process and have fun 🙂

-Insert your hook in the loop and pull one side of the yarn to tighten the knot around the hook (don’t pull too tight though as it will be harder to chain!)
+Insert your hook in the loop and pull one side of the yarn to tighten the knot around the hook (don’t pull too tight though, as it will be harder to chain!)

-Single Crochet Stitch
+How to Single Crochet